kbayraktar/kbayraktar.github.io/te_markdown/heroes-create-spec.md

 - navigate to (or create) the folder to hold the specification
 - create a new file with the extension '.tsl' (e.g. CreateHero.tsl)
-- Write the specification name into the opened editor, prefixing it with '#' (e.g. '# CreateHero').
+- Write the specification name into the opened editor, prefixing it with '#' (e.g. '# CreateHero')
 - Write each aspect of the specification (specification steps):
 ```
         * Given: I am on the heroes page